renanbb5/Python_Studies/README.md

-This are my studies in Python, I' m going to define basic data types and structures from python.
-This is my journey to become a bioinformatics scientist.
+This are my studies in Python, some are from videos I learned and other scripts from courses.